Mashable: History

 In December 2017, Ziff Davis bought Mashable for $50 million, a price described by Recode as a "fire sale" price.
 Mashable had not been meeting its advertising targets, accumulating $4.2 million in losses in the quarter ending September 2017.
-After the sale, Mashable laid off 50 staff, but preserved top management.
-Under Ziff Davis, Mashable has grown and expanded to many countries in multiple continents, including Europe, Asia, the Middle East and Australia in several languages.
+A leaked document obtained by Business Insider revealed that the company's revenue was disproportionately reliant on ad revenue and that the high cost of rent for its offices in New York, Los Angeles, San Francisco, London, and Singapore left it with little cash on hand.
+After the sale, Mashable laid off 50 staff, including many in its video division, but preserved top management.
+In 2018, Mashable extended its partnership with Telemundo with a weekly tech segment for linear TV.

 In June 2021, Jessica Coen, Mashable's editor-in-chief, left the company to join Morning Brew.
+Alesha Williams Boyd was hired to replace her in January 2022.
+The brand had just over 50 staffers at this time.